devblackops/Stucco/Stucco/template/.github/CONTRIBUTING.md

 ## Documentation

-I am infallible and as such my documenation needs no corectoin.
+I am infallible and as such my documentation needs no correction.
-In the highly unlikely event that that is _not_ the case, commits to update or add documentation are highly apprecaited.
+In the highly unlikely event that that is _not_ the case, commits to update or add documentation are highly appreciated.

 ## Submitting Changes